10up/gutenberg-best-practices/training/02-cta-lesson.md

 } = attributes;
 ```

 Next, in the same file, we can add a `RichText` component under the existing one for the title.
 This component can receive many props ( [see the docs here for the full list](https://github.com/WordPress/gutenberg/tree/trunk/packages/block-editor/src/components/rich-text) ) but for now, we only need to specify the `tagName`, the `value` and `onChange`.
 Although not required, let's also add `className`, and `placeholder`.
-If you use the existing `RichText` being used for the the `title` attribute, be sure to update the any references to the `title` attribute to the new one we created.
-Once you have the attribute being saved and retrieved correctly, move on to the next task!
+If you use the existing `RichText` being used for the `title` attribute, be sure to update any references to the `title` attribute to the new one we created.
+Once you have the attribute saved and retrieved correctly, move on to the next task!

 :::tip
 Not sure what to use as values?
 Here you go: